LITdevs-archive/vukkybox/SECURITY.md

 ## Reporting a Vulnerability

-Please report all vulnerabilities to contact (at) vukkybox (dot) com.
+Please report all vulnerabilities to contact@vukkybox.com